 A second common pricing model used by vendors is based upon the amount of data processed.
-Under this volume based pricing model, typically referred to as megabyte or gigabyte pricing, the vendor charges a set fee based upon the volume of data to be processed.
+Under this volume-based pricing model, typically referred to as megabyte or gigabyte pricing, the vendor charges a set fee based upon the volume of data to be processed.
 Some vendors that use this model charge only for the data actually processed, after keyword searching, culling and de-duplication, but charge separately for each of these steps, while other vendors charge based upon the size of the raw data set, before keyword searching, culling and de-duplication but bundle the cost of these steps into their processing charge.
-While this pricing model at least appears to make it easier to estimate the cost of processing e-data - if the cost per Gigabyte is X and the data set consists of 100 Gigabytes of data, one can quickly calculate the cost to process the data set - it may be unlikely that all 100 gigabytes of data will have to be processed.
+While this pricing model at least appears to make it easier to estimate the cost of processing e-data - if the cost per gigabyte is X and the data set consists of 100 gigabytes of data, one can quickly calculate the cost to process the data set - it may be unlikely that all 100 gigabytes of data will have to be processed.
 As with the per page pricing model, the raw data set will most likely be reduced by keyword searching, culling and de-duplication, which will result in less than 100 gigabytes of data being processed.
+Any quote for volume-based pricing should clearly specify whether the quote is based on compressed or decompressed volume, as this can result in significant price differentials.
+Compressed volume would be the volume before expanding container files, such as email .pst files or .zip files; the decompressed volume is the volume of data after container files have been expanded.

 Pricing models are as dynamic as the technology and processes used by vendors to process e-data.
 Therefore, it is imperative that the requesting party be able to break down the pricing contained in multiple proposals, regardless of the process used by the vendor.
-The requesting party should specify a pricing scenario in the request for proposals and vendors who use different pricing scenarios should provide a way for the requesting party to compare the pricing in their proposal to proposals in the requested format.
-For example, if the request calls for proposals based on a volume based pricing model, vendors who use a page based pricing model should include estimates of the number of pages of per gigabyte, so that the requesting party can compare the proposal to proposals based on volume based models.
+The requesting party should specify a pricing scenario in the request for proposals, and vendors who use different pricing scenarios should provide a way for the requesting party to compare the pricing in their proposal to proposals in the requested format.
+For example, if the request calls for proposals based on a volume-based pricing model, vendors who use a page-based pricing model should include estimates of the number of pages per gigabyte, so that the requesting party can compare the proposal to proposals based on volume-based models.

-Not surprisingly, pricing is an area of much innovation in this area.
-Fixed price models, incentive price models, and strategic long-term relationships represent alternatives to the basic approaches to pricing described above that are some of the innovations being tested today by major organizations.
+Not surprisingly, pricing is an area of much innovation in the electronic discovery area.
+Fixed-price models, incentive-price models, project pricing and strategic long-term relationships represent alternatives to the basic pricing approaches described above, and are just some of the innovations being tested today by major organizations.